 C8 – Simplifying Crisis Management and Business Continuity Development for the Medium-Sized Company

 For a medium-sized company, the challenge of developing and maintaining crisis management and business continuity programs can be overwhelming.
 While large companies have the resources and bandwidth for development of these programs independently, most medium-sized companies do not.
 In many ways, medium-sized companies have an often overlooked advantage over their larger counterparts: agility and inherent cross-functionality.
 In this session, we will discuss how the medium-sized company can simplify and streamline the development and maintenance of their programs.
 The presentation will include real life examples and clear guidelines to assist risk managers integrate two key elements of your enterprise risk program.

 G4 – Millennials: The Future of Business Continuity

 Panelists: Vanessa Vaughn, Asfalis; Larissa Paschyn, Amgen; Michael Bratton, Avalution

-As baby boomers approach the backside of their careers, the long-term future of our profession falls squarely upon Millennials.
-This select panel of experienced and ambitious millennial professionals will share their thoughts, experiences, and answers to such questions as: How must communication channels change?
+As our industry matures, the forerunners of Continuity Management are positioned well to begin empowering the next generation of BCM professionals.
+This select panel of experienced and ambitious millennial professionals will share their thoughts and experiences related to Business Continuity as a career.
+Focusing on a new generation in the workforce: How can communication channels change?
 How do we create a positive environment where all constituents flourish?
 How best do we execute this institutional knowledge transfer?
-What tools, metrics, methodology, and other skills need to improve to ensure collective success?
-How do we hire, train, manage, and retain millennial talent?
+Focusing on the nature of BCM roles: How do we hire, train, manage, and retain millennial talent?
+How can I make a career out of BCM?
+What aspects of BCM can we highlight to attract talent?
 Please come with your questions for this highly interactive session.